 Get a great bed -- or two.
 Interestingly, about half of all married couples would now choose a mattress as their first purchase.
 Getting that king- or queen-sized bed that is perfect for both of you may be difficult.
 It will also set you back some cash, but it's worth it.
 Remember, you are spending about one-third of your lives together on it, and it should last years.

 You can customize your side of the bed by getting a mattress pad just for your side.
-Also, some of the newer beds are constructed in a way that dampens any movements of your partner so that he or she doesn't wake you by tossing and turning or getting out of bed.
+Also, some of the newer beds are constructed in a way that dampens any movements of your partner so that they don't wake you by tossing and turning or getting out of bed.
 You may also consider getting two twins, pushing them together, and connecting them with a pad that rests along the junction of the two.
 This provides truly "independent suspension."

 Plan for the kids.
 If your children wake you up at night, make a plan so that at least one of you is not disturbed and gets some sleep.